-There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the Food Court solution.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the Food Court solution.
 Some of the solution's capabilities as well as the professional results which you can achieve are all demonstrated here on this page.

 All source documents are vector graphic documents which are always available for modifying, reviewing and/or converting to many different formats, such as MS PowerPoint, PDF file, MS Visio, and many other graphic ones from the ConceptDraw Solution Park or ConceptDraw STORE.
-The Food Court solution is available to all ConceptDraw PRO users to get installed and used while working in the ConceptDraw PRO diagramming and drawing software.
+The Food Court solution is available to all ConceptDraw DIAGRAM users to get installed and used while working in the ConceptDraw DIAGRAM diagramming and drawing software.

 Example 1: Fruit and Vegetables Consumption Infogram